 |

 Sometimes items are sold with their own flightcase - but beware.
 Some 'flightcases' which are part of instruments aren't anything of the sort, and offer no internal protection or shock-absorption worth speaking about.
 They're just solid boxes with lids, and will need proper packing outside this case.
-Other flightcases were once OK, but maybe the foam has deteriorated (it does seem to have a life of only a decade or so before it slowly starts turning to dust) - or maybe the flightcase wasn't actually design
+Other flightcases were once OK, but maybe the foam has deteriorated (it does seem to have a life of only a decade or so before it slowly starts turning to dust) - or maybe the flightcase wasn't actually designed correctly.

 An ill-fitting or partly unpadded flightcase is far worse than no flightcase at all.
 If necessary, the foam may have to be replaced.